draghan/KanbanTxt/README.md

 You can click on the text in a task card to move the cursor of text editor to the right line.

+### Search a task

+You can search for tasks, by using the text input box "search for tasks:" above the text editor and pressing the "enter" key or the "apply" button.
+The application will switch to the filter view - a read-only mode, in which you can only view and select tasks.
+To edit selected task, you must close the filter view by pressing the "close" button.
+The application will remember selected task, so you could edit it if you wish.
+By default, application uses a simple search, checking whether the line contains entered filter text, ignoring letters' case.
+You can do an advanced search using the regex mode, which you can turn on with the "use regex" checkbox.

 ### Move a card to another column

 I used the todo.txt special key-val tags to define in which column each task should appear.